a11ywatch/docs/docs/ci.md

 ---
 id: ci
-title: Continous Integration
+title: Continuous Integration
 sidebar_label: CI
 ---

-Using a11ywatch on the CI can be done with the A11yWatch CLI easy.
-This can also be done using the Github Action or Circle CI Orbs.
+Using A11yWatch on the CI can be done with the CLI.
+This can also be hanlded using the [Github Action](https://github.com/A11yWatch/github-action) or [Circle CI Orb](https://github.com/A11yWatch/circleci-orb).

 ## Github Actions